brianmwadime/smutchings.github.io/_designer/2018-03-11-monzocharitypots.md

 How do you make it easy for Monzo customers to donate to charity straight from the Monzo app on iPhone and Android?
 That's the problem I'm trying to solve.

-This problem was brought to my attention via [https://twitter.com/StevieBuckley/status/971724116310089729](a tweet by Stevie Buckley), who was looking for an easy way to donate to charity from his Monzo account.
+This problem was brought to my attention via [a tweet by Stevie Buckley](https://twitter.com/StevieBuckley/status/971724116310089729), who was looking for an easy way to donate to charity from his Monzo account.

 <center>
   <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Yo <a href="https://twitter.com/monzo?ref_src=twsrc%5Etfw">@monzo</a>.
 Sort me out with a function that lets me arrange a direct debit that takes the contents of my Coin Jar and donates it to a charity of my choosing on a monthly basis.
 Cheers.</p>&mdash; Stevie Buckley (@StevieBuckley) <a href="https://twitter.com/StevieBuckley/status/971724116310089729?ref_src=twsrc%5Etfw">March 8, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>